-• The Newbiggin Ness wave buoy site is partially sheltered from waves from the north.
-The data from 2021/22 is consistent with previous records.

-- The longest consistent wave record in the region is for the Wavenet Tyne Tees buoy, which has been operating since late 2006.
-Analysis of the 2006 to 2022 data from Tyne Tees indicates that the stormiest years on record were 2010 (13), 2013 (10), 2017 (11), 2019 (10) and 2021 (12), whilst the years with the fewest number of storms were 2011 and 2014 (three in each year).
+- The Valeport VRS20 radar tide gauge at Whitby Harbour was noted to 'flat-line' at 3.0mOD in March 2023. - The Newbiggin Ness wave buoy site is partially sheltered from waves from the north.
+The data from 2022/23 is consistent with previous records. - The longest consistent wave record in the region is for the Wavenet Tyne Tees buoy, which has been operating since late 2006.
+Analysis of the 2006 to 2023 data from Tyne Tees indicates that the stormiest years on record were 2010 (13), 2013 (10), 2017 (11), 2019 (10), 2021 (12) and 2022 (15), whilst the years with the fewest number of storms were 2011 and 2014 (three in each year).
 (Note that Storm Arwen is missing from the record in 2021 due to the buoy being out of operation at that time). - Analysis of the Cell 1 tide gauge located in Whitby Harbour has previously found that there is a datum issue with either or both Whitby tide gauges.
 The data from the national gauge is considered unreliable by NOC from April 2015 onwards.
-The Cell 1 tide gauge instrument at Whitby Harbour will be replaced with a new instrument in 2022.
+The Cell 1 tide gauge instrument at Whitby Harbour has been replaced with a new Valeport VRS20 radar tide gauge which has been installed on 13th September 2022.
+The replacement tide gauge has been levelled on 13th January 2023.
+Note that the elevations recorded by the gauge are approximately 20 cm lower than those reported by the nearby National Network tide gauge in the harbour.
+The readings from this gauge have been verified by level surveys and independently by an 8-hour VORF calibration.

-Figure 4.1 Wave Roses (2021/22) from Newbiggin Ness, Whitby and Scarborough
+Figure 4.1 Wave Roses (2022/23) from Newbiggin Ness, Whitby and Scarborough

-Figure 4.2 Wave height data for 2021-22 in Cell 1
+Figure 4.2 Wave height data for 2022-23 in Cell 1